Menu

 A UK test for Candida can be found here and a US test here.

-I healed my leaky gut and rid the excess yeast by:
+I improved my gut health and fixed the excess yeast by:

 and taking various supplements to support good gut health.